-PAFA First is the ambitious capital campaign to implement a comprehensive and transformative Campus Master Plan, designed by award-winning architecture firm Westlake Reed Leskosky.
-By expanding and modernizing PAFA's campus and programs, the Campaign and Campus Master Plan will ensure that PAFA remains at the forefront of American Art for years to come.
-This strategic plan, completed in 2013, aims to achieve six key goals:
+PAFA First is the capital campaign to support a comprehensive and transformative Campus Master Plan to expand and modernize our campus, facilities, and programs.
+The Plan will help ensure that PAFA, the nation's first school and museum of fine art, remains at the forefront of American art for many years to come.
+Through a new strategic plan created in 2013, PAFA identified six key objectives to accomplish this ambitious goal:

 Increasing Our Commitment to Contemporary Art and Art-Making